Can urgent care prescribe antibiotics? Yes, urgent care centers can. However, there is a catch.

-In general, our urgent care providers may run lab tests (to confirm or rule out strep and flu, for example) and evaluate factors such as the severity of your symptoms and their duration to help determine the best course of treatment.
-In the case of a sinus infection, for example, your provider may suggest over-the-counter remedies to reduce congestion or a medication to help with persistent coughing, rather than prescribe a medication.
-If your sinus infection persists for over a week, then antibiotics may be in order.
+In general, our urgent care providers may run lab tests (to confirm or rule out strep and flu, for example) and evaluate factors, such as the severity of your symptoms and their duration, to help determine the best course to treat your illness.
+In the case of a sinus infection, for example, your provider may suggest over-the-counter remedies to reduce congestion or to help with persistent coughing, rather than prescribe a medication.
+If your sinus infection persists for more than a week, then antibiotics may be in order.

-If your medical provider doesn’t think an antibiotic is the answer for your illness or your child’s, be sure to talk to her about what medication may help with symptom relief.
+So, if your medical provider doesn’t think an antibiotic is the answer for your illness or your child’s, they are keeping overall health in mind.
+However, be sure to talk about what medication may help with symptom relief.
 It’s also a good idea to discuss next steps – for example, if symptoms persist or grow worse, your provider may suggest a follow-up visit or additional lab tests.
-So if you ever visit us and don’t get antibiotic, know our healthcare providers have you or your child’s best overall health in mind.
-And never hesitate to ask for tips on how to relieve symptoms to feel better.

 So, can urgent care prescribe antibiotics?
 Again, yes these health care facilities can.
 However, it won’t happen in every case in order to keep your overall health safe.